Megamind22/lstArab100words/README.md

-the ability to recognize words from the mouth movements of a speaking person Lip reading in arabic language,the system using a locally collected dataset that was prepared and photographed through us, and the number of videos (9000), You can find more details in our paper https://drive.google.com/file/d/1BWz3w1ROAAkX-OTQ4M48H2ZscHTPzLFd/view?usp=drive_link
+the ability to recognize words from the mouth movements of a speaking person Lip reading in arabic language,the system using a locally collected dataset that was prepared and photographed through us, and the number of videos (9000), You can find more details in our paper coming soon.
-We are students from the Faculty of Computing and Artificial Intelligence, Helwan University, who made this system
+We are students from the Faculty of Computers and Artificial Intelligence, Helwan University, who made this system

 Video Input                      |  Processed Input          |  output in our application